CPS: Officer who gave material to criminals sentenced

 "The CPS expects all staff to act with integrity in handling data held in its systems and Simpson fell well below these standards.

-"We will not hesitate to prosecute individuals who engage in unlawful conduct.
-We also constantly review our digital systems to ensure they are as secure as possible."
+"We will not hesitate to prosecute individuals who engage in unlawful conduct."

-The CPS added that it was committed to maintaining the public's confidence in their ability to effectively manage data entrusted to them.

-It said action was under way to ensure it did not happen again.
+The CPS added that action was under way to ensure such breaches did not happen again.

 Det Insp Matt Houghton of Tarian Police said: "Our investigation has resulted in two offences of misconduct in a public office and 30 offences related to the computer misuse act and such was the weight of evidence against her that she had little option but to plead guilty at the earliest opportunity."